 Is oral-motor therapy effective?

-Practicing oral-motor exercises will facilitate an individual’s ability to eat better and produce speech sounds with improved clarity.
-However, not all persons may benefit from stand alone oral-motor exercises and may need additional Speech-Language intervention.
+Practicing oral-motor exercises will facilitate an individual’s ability to eat better and swallow food safely.
+However, not all persons may benefit from stand-alone oral-motor exercises and may need additional Speech-Language intervention.

 “If you are concerned about your patient’s communication and swallowing, please contact a Speech-Language Therapist as soon as possible.”